DPBayes/dpdl/docs/experiments.md

 ## Handled questions/ideas

+- Use batch sizes that actually have effect on the sampling ratio.
+(Check Marlon's CSV.)
+    - We'll use B/N and use steps instead of epochs.
 - ConvNeXT (and other modern convolutional nets) vs ResNet-50?
     - ResNet-50 is fine.
 - Use LoRA instead of FiLM?